Intent and incitement in the Gaza genocide: Israeli prime minister and cabinet ministers

 "Davidster" by Dick Stins, also known as "the Amalek monument", is a Holocaust memorial in The Hague.
 The text at the side is from Deuteronomy 25:17, 19 – "Remember what Amalek has done to you ... do not forget."

-Genocide Watch reports a database of "over 500" statements by Israeli officials indicating incitement and intent in Gaza.
+The nonprofit organization Law for Palestine compiled a database of over 500 statements by Israeli officials indicating incitement and intent in Gaza.
 Zoé Samudzi, a sociologist and genocide studies scholar, stated in September 2025 that most experts now believed "annihilatory intent has rarely been more explicit than the repeated comments made by Israeli leadership in the progression of the state's aggression from the days after 7 October 2023".